 Shareholder Services or reputable outside consultants, such as PMP, and other independent third-party sources.
 The Company also manages dilution and burn rate by tying some portion of equity awards to performance measures.
 The actual annual usage rate based on shares granted divided by total shares outstanding is expected to vary from year to year, depending on the achievement of specified performance targets and objectives.
 In keeping with its overall compensation philosophy and entrepreneurial culture, the Company has historically granted a significant amount of stock-based compensation to employees other than its named executive officers.
 This stock-based compensation included restricted stock units (RSUs), stock options, and cash-settled phantom stock units.
 In 2013, only executive officers received restricted stock units.
-Certain employees and executive officers received awards of cash-settled phantom stock units, which is a derivative form of stock-based compensation.
-The cash-settled phantom stock unit awards are settled in cash at vesting with the value determined by the Company's closing stock price at the time of vesting.
+Certain employees and executive officers received awards of cash-settled phantom stock units, which is a derivative form of stock-based company's closing stock price at the time of vesting.
 Awards of cash-settled phantom stock units do not affect the Company's outstanding share count.
 Overall, the shares granted to employees and non-employee directors in February 2011, February 2012 and February 2013 represented approximately 1.8%, 0.7% and 0.6% of the Company's then-outstanding shares, respectively.